domenicoamalfitano/domenicoamalfitano.github.io/index.md

 # Prof. Domenico Amalfitano

 Associate Professor in Software Engineering
+Department of Electrical Engineering and Information Technologies (DIETI)
+University of Naples Federico II

 My research focuses on software engineering methods and tools, with particular emphasis on software architecture, software testing, and the use of artificial intelligence to support software development processes.